srobo/kitbook/docs/competition/teams/photo-studio.md

 Do this by doing both of the following:
 - Write down the ID of the photos for each team (for the first and last photos).
-- Take a photo of a piece of paper with the team's TLA.
+- Take a photo of a piece of paper with the team's TLA before each set of team photos.

 # Photo studio helper